By Nava Atlas | On | Comments (0)

 Emma Lazarus (1849 – 1887) was an American poet, translator, and activist best remembered for “The New Colossus.”
 Following is a sampling of poems by Emma Lazarus, a talented and dedicated woman who deserves to be rediscovered and read.

 “The New Colossus,” her most famous poem, is the 1883 sonnet that contains the iconic “lines of world-wide welcome” inscribed at the base of the Statue of Liberty:

 Give me your tired, your poor,

 The wretched refuse of your teeming shore.

-It would be a pity if this were her sole legacy, as she was an incredibly accomplished woman, made all the more impressive by the fact that she died at the age of thirty-eight.
+It would be a pity if this were her sole legacy, as she was incredibly accomplished, made all the more impressive by the fact that she died prematurely at the age of thirty-eight.
 Lazarus was one of the first Jewish American authors to achieve national stature.
 Read More→